-I hear so much people complaining how expensive it is to buy nut milks – almond, and hazelnut for example.
-My answer always is – do not buy, make your own!
-It is actually a lot easier than expected, and of course much healthier as so many brands use added sugar and other additives in their milks.
-Plus, you’ll have a delicious nut flour as side product to be used in other meals.
+I hear so much people complaining how expensive it is to buy almond milk or hazelnut milk or any nut milk.
+My answer always is simple – do not buy it.
+Instead, prepare homemade almond milk!
+Now, it is actually a lot easier than expected, and of course much healthier as well.
+That’s because so many brands use added sugar and other additives in their almond milk or any other nut milk.
+Furthermore, you’d have a delicious almond pulp as side product to be used in other meals.

-Blend the nuts and water in a blender.
-Drain the milk carefully using a very fine sieve or special cloth.
+- Blend the nuts and water in a blender.
+Strain the milk carefully using a very fine sieve or special cloth.

-*Drink as is or add to smoothies or coffee, use in recipes that require plant-based milks.
+- Drink as is, make hot cocoa or turmeric latte or add to smoothies or coffee, use in recipes that require plant-based milks (pancakes, muffins, waffles).

 - Use any nuts you like!
 My favourite combination is almonds and hazelnuts.

 - Store in fridge and use in 3-4 days.